 Purplebricks and other online agents, the fee is paid upfront in advance, however, an online estate agent will generally charge a lower fixed fee.

 The company has been under the spotlight, as its annual results showed losses of £52m.
-The company has seen 75 percent of its share price wiped off since its high in 2017.
+Purplebricks Share price has seen 75 percent wiped off since its high in 2017.

-In May, Purplebricks’ co-founder, Michael Bruce, abruptly quit.
+In May, the co-founder, Michael Bruce, abruptly quit.
 The same month, the company announced more bad news when it shut its Australian branch.

 It also announced it was withdrawing from the US property market two months later.
 This was only about 2 years after starting operations in the US.